 pnpm run dev

-Make your changes in the appropriate folders, such as ./src/
+Make your changes in the appropriate folders, such as ./core/

 or ./docs/